nicoalba/website/content/en/docs/tutorials/configuration/configure-redis-using-configmap.md

     2) "noeviction"
     ```

-9. Add the highlighted configuration values to the `example-redis-config` ConfigMap:
+9. Add the highlighted configuration values to the `example-redis-config.yaml` ConfigMap:

     **Note**: Don't forget to include the `|` operator.